timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

     * (E) expanding the use of telehealth and technology-enabled collaborative learning and capacity building models;

-    * (F) care integration, including integration of behavioral health, mental health, or substance use disorder services; and
+    * (F) care integration, including integration of behavioral health, mental health, or substance use disorder services;

-    * (G) addressing emerging public health or substance use disorder issues to meet the health needs of the population served by the health center.
+    * (G) addressing emerging public health or substance use disorder issues to meet the health needs of the population served by the health center; and

+    * (H) improving access to recommended immunizations.

 * #### (2) Sustainability
   * In making supplemental awards under this subsection, the Secretary may consider whether the health center involved has submitted a plan for continuing the activities funded under this subsection after supplemental funding is expended.